angrybirdcoiners/bitcoin-node-sweeper/README.md

 Usage
 -------------------
+## 1.
-## 1. Modify [variables.pl](variables.pl) to fill in your node's RPC information, final payout address, and the number of target confirmations.
+Modify [variables.pl](variables.pl) to fill in your node's RPC information, final payout address, and the number of target confirmations.
 You can also add any other wallets that may not be loaded into Bitcoind.
 If bitcoind needs to scan/update those wallets, the behavior could be indeterminate.
+## 2.
-## 2. Execute bitcoin-node-sweeper:
+Execute bitcoin-node-sweeper:

 ```
 $ perl bitcoin-node-sweeper.pl
 ```
+## 3.
+Verify the inputs and outputs that are printed.

+## 4.
+Copy/paste the command to broadcast the raw transaction.

 Known Limitations
 -------